rabowskyb/amazon-sagemaker-workshop/README.md

 ### Browser

-We recommend you use the latest version of Chrome to complete this workshop.
+We recommend you use the latest version of Chrome or Firefox to complete this workshop.

 ## Modules

 This workshop is broken up into multiple modules.
 Module 1 must be completed first.
 We recommend you complete the other modules in order, however, you are welcome to skip ahead.

 1. Creating a Notebook Instance
-2. Notebook 1:  Video Game Sales
+2. Video Game Sales Notebook
-2. NOTEBOOK 2
+3. Stock Price Prediction Notebook
-3. NOTEBOOK 3
+4. TBD Notebook

 After you have completed the workshop you can delete all of the resources that were created by following the instructions at the end of each notebook ( NOTE:  SHOULD WE PROVIDE A CLEANUP GUIDE INSTEAD? ).